sanjayrawat1/bookshop/catalog-service/README.md

 Delete postgres installation with `$ kubectl delete -f services`.
 Finally, stop the cluster as follows:

 `$ minikube stop --profile bookshop`

+#### Deployment Pipeline: Validate Kubernetes Manifest
+Since manifest specifies the desired state of an object, we should ensure that our specification complies with the API exposed by Kubernetes.
+It’s a good idea to automate this validation in the commit stage of a deployment pipeline to get fast feedback in case of errors rather than waiting until the acceptance stage, where we need to use those manifests to deploy the application in a Kubernetes cluster.
+There are several ways of validating k8s manifests against the k8s API.
+We will use Kubeval (https://www.kubeval.com), an open source tool.

+To validate the k8s manifest within the k8s directory (-d k8s) use below command in local environment from the root folder of catalog service:

+`$ kubeval --strict -d k8s`

+The --strict flag disallows adding additional properties not defined in the object schema.